 DDoS Protection Services DDoS protection services provide an easy defence against malicious users attempting to overload a web server.
 The majority of services use commercial services for this, but we note that some websites choose to implement their own versions.
-We also see some websites that force the user to view multiple protection pages to access a page of the website, attempting to slow down or break scrapers.
-At the user level, this will appear as a simple web page, a short wait, and then a redirect to the requested content.
-For a simple web scraper, being shown this page as the response to their request may lead to incorrect data being saved.
-For a scraper which realises they are looking at a delay page, this will cause a slowdown to the scraper.
+We also see some websites that force the user to view multiple protection pages to access a page of the website, attempting to slow down or Figure 3.

-Figure 3.
 A trap found in an underground forum, causing 'dummy' crawlers to follow a link which will automatically remove the account being used

 We cannot process your registration because there has already been 1 new registration(s) from your ip address in the past 168 hours.
 Please try again later.
 Sorry, your email or IP matches that of a known spammer.
 If you feel this is a mistake, please contact an administrator.